 Big males with bright red pouches sat on brush nests, signaling to the females that flew above.
 If I had to guess on the numbers, I’d say there were close to 200 or more frigates on the island that day.

-Following our hike, we enjoyed some time on the beach with the option for walking and swimming.
+Following our hike, we enjoyed some time on the beach with the option of walking and swimming.

 We did some amazing things on our Costa Rica and Panama cruise, but I’d have to admit that the highlight of the trip was our visit to the Darien jungle.